Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-SPEC is an extension of Laplacian Score that works for both supervised and unsupervised scenarios.
-For example, in the unsupervised scenario, without label information, the data similarity is measured by the RBF kernel function:
+SPEC~\cite{zhao2007spectral} is an extension of Laplacian Score that works for both supervised and unsupervised scenarios.
+For example, in the unsupervised scenario, the data similarity is measured by RBF kernel; while in the supervised scenario, data similarity can be defined by: $